jxfuller1/Extended-QTableView/README.md

-<b> UPDATE 4/15/2024, Almost done:  95% of the documentation is complete for using this </b>

 <b>note: This uses PyQt5 and not PyQt6.
 This could easily be extended to PyQt6... im just personally using 5 still due to some libraries I have that require 5 still.</b>

 This is based on a table UI element from an expensive piece of software from my work that is extremely